 Do not give more than one "answer" as the grader will not choose the correct answer out of two answers for you!
 If you put down two answers, you automatically lose 75 %.
 Solutions should show your step-by-step reasoning to obtain the solution.
 No credit will be given if no work is shown even if you obtain the correct answer to the problem (accidentally or not).
 Usually you will solve the problems algebraically before "plugging in" numerical values... but sometimes it is worth it to plug in numbers for an intermediate step.
 Be certain to include the appropriate units with your answer and proper significant figures.
 Note: If there is a dispute in the grading of any exam homework, quiz, or exam I will consider looking at it a second time only if it is handed back to me within 2 school days after I return it, and if there is a neatly written appeal.
 You cannot make an appeal immediately after a quiz is given back to you.
 Save all of your graded work in case of any lost records of student grades.

-Cheating

-I have caught about a half dozen students cheating over the last year.
+Cheating I have caught about a half dozen students cheating over the last 2 years.
 Please don't try it.
-Better to just try hard to actually learn the material.

-- a) Quizzes: A student found cheating on a quiz will receive a zero for the quiz as well as the previous quiz.
-A student found cheating on the first quiz will receive a zero on the 1st and 2nd quiz - b) Textbook HomeWork, Chapter Summaries, Labs, PN work have same policy as quizzes applied to work that is graded.
-(Note that not every THW, CS, Lab,or PN is graded)

-c) Midterm and Final: A student found cheating on a midterm or final will receive a zero for both; the student will likely be unable to pass the class
+Better to just try hard to actually learn the material. - a) Quizzes: A student found cheating on a quiz will receive a zero for the quiz - b) Textbook HomeWork, Chapter Summaries, Labs, PN work have same policy as quizzes applied to work that is graded.
+(Note that not every THW, CS, Lab,or PN is graded) - c) Midterm and Final: A student found cheating on a midterm or final will receive a zero for that midterm / final.
+P) Letter Grades for the course The calculated percentage will be rounded to the nearest whole number.
+Letter grades will be determined as follows: A+: 97-99% A: 93-96% A-: 90-92% B+: 87-89% B: 83-86% B-: 80-82% C+: 77-79% C: 65-76% C grades will be also be given to students between 60 and 64% if a 70 % average is obtained on the THW grade and a score of 50 % on the final exam C- grades cannot be given at Deanza D: 55-64% F: 0-54% The grading scale shown above is firm.

-P) Letter Grades for the course

-The calculated percentage will be rounded to the nearest whole number.
-Letter grades will be determined as follows:

-A+: 97-99% A: 93-96% A-: 90-92% B+: 87-89% B: 83-86% B-: 80-82%

-C grades will be also be given to students between 60 and 64% if a 70 % average is obtained on the THW grade and a score of 45 % on the final exam

-C- grades cannot be given at Deanza

-D: 55-64% F: 0-54%

-The grading scale shown above is firm.
 Although unlikely, all tests and assignments may be curved, slightly.
 Being close to a grade does not entitle a student to that grade (89.4% is a "B+", 89.5 % is an A-).
 Typically 15 % of students will get an A, 30 % will get a B, 35 % will get a C and the remainder will get a D or F grade.

-Q) De Anza College Academic Integrity and Cheating Issues

-The following types of misconduct for which students are subject to disciplinary sanctions apply at all times on campus as well as to any off-campus functions sponsored or supervised by the college: cheating, plagiarism or knowingly furnishing false information in the classroom or to a college officer.
+Q) De Anza College Academic Integrity and Cheating Issues The following types of misconduct for which students are subject to disciplinary sanctions apply at all times on campus as well as to any off-campus functions sponsored or supervised by the college: cheating, plagiarism or knowingly furnishing false information in the classroom or to a college officer.
 Copying another student's work or problem solution, or copying from a "solution manual" both fall into the above categories and may result in disciplinary action.

-In most cases students find it advisable to immediately withdraw from the class.

-In addition to the above, a grade of zero points will be given to the assignment plus a penalty of zero grade on the previous 2 assignments of the same kind (quiz or THW etc...).
-There is also a 30 % penalty on the midterm grade and a 20 % penalty on the final exam grade for any student found cheating in the class.
-In most cases

-If you are aware of cheating that is occurring, then send an anonymous letter to the instructor.

 R) Things to do to give yourself a good chance of doing well.